laplacesdemon/django-youtube/README.md

 Installation
 ------------

-Add 'django_youtube' folder at your Python path.
+Run 'pip install django-youtube' or add 'django_youtube' folder at your python path.

 Add 'django_youtube' to your installed apps